alensuljkanovic/silvera/docs/compilation.md

 manualy.
 The functionality is added by simply changing the implementation of these functions.

+!!! note

-> This file will preserve its changes between successive compilations.
-Meaning,
-> if the base service is changed in the meantime, this file needs to be updated
+   This file will preserve its changes between successive compilations.
+Meaning, if the base service is changed in the meantime, this file needs to be updated manually.
-> manually.